 How to Get Rid of Moving Boxes Through Selling

 Selling anything second hand is very uncertain, and when it’s second-hand boxes, it’s very probable you won’t get a pence out of it.
 But, even so, here are a few places you can try.
 There are lots of people who are interested in used cardboard boxes.

 - Sell back to the shop.
 If you bought your pack of boxes from a shop, you might check out if they have a return policy for unused boxes.
 If you bought more boxes than you needed, you can return the unused ones and get some money in return.

 - Sell on eBid.
 This is a UK version of eBay.
-Interface is similar and uploading your boxes for the whole country to see is easy.
+The interface is similar and uploading your boxes for the whole country to see is easy.

 - Sell on CQOUT.
 This is an auction website that would accept your offer, but maybe boxes won’t be something people would get hyped in bidding.

 - Sell on Preloved.
-Another auction website especially for UK.
+Another auction website especially for the UK.